 from which we arrive at the \textit{exact} $\beta$-functions

 where we have used the fact that each Pauli matrix is linearly independent.
-From Eq.\eqref{eq:3.14a} we see that ${\bar \alpha}_{\pm}(t) = 0$ and $\pi$ are a UV and an IR fixed point, respectively; see Figure \ref{fig:Beta}.
+From Eq.~\eqref{eq:3.14a} we see that ${\bar \alpha}_{\pm}(t) = 0$ and $\pi$ are a UV and an IR fixed point, respectively; see Fig.~\ref{fig:Beta}.

 Let us next derive the running $U(2)$ parameters by using the exact $\beta$-functions.
 To this end we integrate $\mathrm{d}t = \mathrm{d}\alpha_{\pm}/\beta_{\alpha_{\pm}}$ over the range $(0,t)$.
 Noting that the initial value conditions ${\bar \alpha}_{\pm}(0) = \alpha_{\pm}$ we get